 There were over 700 confirmed cases of the coronavirus in the United States as of March 10, according to NBC News.
-To prevent COVID-19 from spreading, the Centers for Disease Control and Prevention recommends diligently washing your hands with soap and water to kill germs and harmful bacteria whenever possible.
+To prevent the spread of COVID-19, the Centers for Disease Control and Prevention recommends diligently washing your hands with soap and water to kill germs and harmful bacteria whenever possible.

-When a sink isn't an option, hand sanitizers are a good alternative — as long as the formula has an alcohol content of at least 60%, the CDC says.
+When a sink isn't an option, using a hand sanitizer to rub your hands is a good alternative — as long as the formula has an alcohol content of at least 60%, the CDC says.

 Those recommendations have led to hand sanitizer shortages in retail stores and online.
 And as the supply goes down, prices surge.
 A 12-ounce Purell bottle, which retails for around $4.50, was selling for $50 a bottle on Amazon as of Thursday.
 (Amazon has pledged to crack down on price gouging and has suspended many sellers from overcharging.)

-If the cleaning aisles of your local stores are bare and you don't want to shell out unnecessary cash, you can make hand sanitizer at home that meets CDC guidelines, according to Melissa Maker, host of the CleanMySpace YouTube channel and founder of Clean My Space, a housekeeping service based in Canada.
+If the cleaning aisles of your local stores are bare and you don't want to shell out unnecessary cash, you can make hand sanitizer at home that meets CDC guidelines and is effective at killing germs, according to Melissa Maker, host of the CleanMySpace YouTube channel and founder of Clean My Space, a housekeeping service based in Canada.

 Here's her recipe:

 Although hand washing is optimal, hand sanitizer is effective for preventing illness, says Aubree Gordon, associate professor of epidemiology at the University of Michigan's School of Public Health — even sanitizer you make yourself, as long as you follow guidelines.
 To avoid making a sanitizer that's less effective than a store-bought version, use an extra-strength isopropyl alcohol.
 "Go with 91% or higher alcohol concentration," Gordon suggests.